ruanbekker/docker-loki-distributed-minio/README.md

 - The `docker-compose.yml` provides a distributed loki stack with **etcd** as the backend kvstore
 - The `docker-compose-consul.yml` provides a distrubuted loki stack with **consul** as the backend kvstore
+- The `docker-compose-traefik.yml` provides a distrubuted loki stack with **etcd** as the backend kvstore

 ## Pre-Requisites